westhom/semantic_sabotage/README.md

 ## Create your own

-+ getCategoryIndex(category) -- returns the index of the category (useful for comparing proximity of word cats ~ relatedness)
++ getCategoryIndex(category) -- returns the index of the category (useful for comparing proximity of word cats ~ relatedness), returns -1 if not found
-+ getCategoryFullName(category) -- returns full name of category
++ getCategoryFullName(category) -- returns full name of category, returns abbreviated name if not found

 ## Software architecture